HarshKadam0609/Power-BI-Credit-Card-Transaction-Analysis/README.md

 4.Created a story-telling dashboard and gave meaningful insights that gives us an overview about the credit card frauds that have been  increased in while.

-5.Used different tools and functions like PowerQuery, DAX (Data Analysis Expressions), Model  View, Table View, Visualisations (Dashboard and Reports) along with the use of Filter and Slicers.
+5.Used different tools and functions like PowerQuery, DAX (Data Analysis Expressions), Model  View, Table View, Different KPI's and Visualisations (Dashboard and Reports) along with the use of Filter and Slicers.